Pope John Paul II and Judaism

 Pope John Paul II worked to improve relations between the Roman Catholic Church and Judaism.
 He built solid ties with the Jewish community in the hope of promoting Christian–Jewish reconciliation.

+In an interview with the Polish Press Agency, Michael Schudrich, chief rabbi of Poland, said that never in history did anyone do as much for Christian-Jewish dialogue as John Paul II, adding that many Jews had a greater respect for the late pope than for some rabbis.
+Schudrich praised John Paul II for condemning anti-Semitism as a sin, which no previous pope had done.

+On John Paul II's beatification, the Chief Rabbi of Rome Riccardo Di Segni said in an interview with the Vatican newspaper L'Osservatore Romano that "John Paul II was revolutionary because he tore down a thousand-year wall of Catholic distrust of the Jewish world."
+Meanwhile, Elio Toaff, the former Chief Rabbi of Rome, said that:

+"Remembrance of the Pope Karol Wojtyła will remain strong in the collective Jewish memory because of his appeals to fraternity and the spirit of tolerance, which excludes all violence.
+In the stormy history of relations between Roman popes and Jews in the ghetto in which they were closed for over three centuries in humiliating circumstances, John Paul II is a bright figure in his uniqueness.
+In relations between our two great religions in the new century that was stained with bloody wars and the plague of racism, the heritage of John Paul II remains one of the few spiritual islands guaranteeing survival and human progress."

 Youth experience

 As a child, Karol Wojtyła had played sports with his many Jewish neighbours.
 He was one of the few popes to have grown up in a climate of flourishing Jewish culture, one of the key components of pre-war Kraków, his interest in Jewish life dated from early youth.
 He wrote and delivered a number of speeches on the subject of the Church's relationship with Jews, and often paid homage to the victims of the Holocaust in many nations.

 In 1998 he issued "We Remember: A Reflection on the Shoah" which outlined his thinking on the Holocaust.

 Visit to synagogue

 He also became the first pope known to have made an official papal visit to a synagogue, when he visited the Great Synagogue of Rome on 13 April 1986.